 Do you believe after a myocardial infarction, men should be asked about their sexual health (ie. to identify if they have erectile dysfunction and thus could benefit from the potential cardiovascular benefits of treatment)?

 I think this is key!
 Our study suggests that erectile dysfunction is a seriously undertreated in men with myocardial infarction because only 7.7% of men in Sweden had a filled prescription for erectile dysfunction medication during a mean follow-up of 3.3 years after a first myocardial infarction.
 Many physicians still believe that we should be cautious with PDE5 inhibitors in men with a history of coronary heart disease.
-Both doctors and the patients should dare to discuss sexual health.
+Both doctors and patients should dare to discuss sexual health.

 Why do you think PDE5-inhibitors were associated with a reduction in outcomes but alprostadil was not?